mitogen-hq/mitogen/docs/ansible.rst

   output on the target machine are discarded.
 With Mitogen, all of this is captured and returned to the host machine, where it can be viewed as desired with ``-vvv``.

-* Ansible with SSH multiplexing enabled causes a string like ``Shared connection to host closed`` to appear in ``stderr`` output of every executed command.
-This never manifests with the Mitogen extension.

 * Local commands are executed in a reuseable Python interpreter created identically to interpreters used on remote hosts.
 At present only one such